 INSTALLATION

 Conform to spacing and placement of panels and installation methods in accordance with the manufacturer's instruction and APA EWS T300.
 Provide close fits and neat appearance of joints without binding or adding additional stresses to the panel.
 Hoist panels in place in accordance with the manufacturer's instructions using non-marring straps and connectors.
-Brace erected member so as to maintain a safe working environment and stable structure.
+Brace erected member to maintain a safe working environment and stable structure.

-Avoid on-site cuts; however, if neccessary, only with the approval of the designer or engineer of record, except for fastener drilling and other minor cutting.
+Avoid on-site cuts; however, if necessary, only with the approval of the designer or engineer of record, except for fastener drilling and other minor cutting.
 Coat all cuts and inside surfaces of drilled holes with end sealer.

 EXAMINATION